 - 1. Plug the fixed power cord from the power supply into the back of the Charging Station. - 2.
 Plug the 2-prong plug into a wall outlet. - 3.
-Place the meter into the Charging Station. - Connect the Docking/Charging Station to the network through the Ethernet connection at the back of the station.
-The connection is marked with the Ethernet <---> symbol. - There is one LED light on the docking station.
-The green blinking light indicates that the meter is charging.
+Place the meter and/or spare battery into the Charging Station.

+- Connect the Docking/Charging Station to the net-4. work through the Ethernet connection at the back of the station.
+The connection is marked with the Ethernet <---> symbol. - The green left light is on if the station is connected to the network. - The green middle light is on if data is transferring. - The right light is green for fully charged or amber for charging.

-The Ethernet <---> connection is at the back of the station
+The Ethernet <--->

+connection is at the back of the station

-Charging Light: Green= Charging.
+Charging Light: Amber = Charging Green = Fully Charged